 In the case of WIGOS processes being undertaken by the WMO Secretariat or other entities funded by WMO Programmes, the mode of collaboration is through the overall operation of the WMO.

 The following example illustrates the relation between the WIGOS high-level processes and the structure of the regulatory material.
-In section 2 of this Manual the standard and recommended practices and procedures relevant to each WIGOS process can be found in the following sub-sections of this Manual:
+In section 2 the standard and recommended practices and procedures relevant to each WIGOS process can be found in the following sub-sections:

 Determination of user requirements: 2.1, 2.2